PBS Documentaries Amazon Prime Channel Review

 Image Credit: PBS

 PBS debuted the new Prime Channel on August 4 with a fairly quiet reveal.
-While other channels like HBO Max promoted the app for months ahead of its release, the press release went out from PBS less than a week before this channel launched.
+While other channels like HBO Max promoted the app for months ahead of its release and quickly released hits like One Perfect Shot with Ava Duvernay, the press release went out from PBS less than a week before this channel launched.
 I missed it up until this point, but that goes to two points that guide my review.
 One, most people don’t really watch PBS regularly.
 Parents like the kids shows and curious viewers like the shows and docs, but most think of PBS as Sesame Street and Antiques Roadshow.
 Moves to more dramatic programming launched Masterclass and there’s no denying that the Great British Baking Show helped move eyes to PBS.
 Overall, the service as a whole is still relatively niche.
 So, what’s on the new channel?

 The biggest talking points are the Ken Burns library as well as shows like NOVA, Frontline, and American Masters.
 Overall, the channel features a self-reported 1000+ hours of content for viewers.
 If you’re a fan of documentaries, then that’s a lot of streaming hours.
 Interestingly, the move to make this channel is just as strategic as it is operationally necessary.
 “This channel will not only help bring engaging stories about life in all corners of our country to a new audience, it will provide needed revenues to sustain public broadcasting’s public-private partnership model for the benefit of all stations and the communities they serve,” says Andrea Downing, Co-President of PBS Distribution.